-Subtropical Storm Alberto Closes In On Florida; Warnings Of Floods, Tornadoes
+Subtropical Storm Alberto Makes Landfall In Florida; Flash Floods Reported

-Subtropical Storm Alberto is bringing soaking rains and strong wind gusts to the Gulf Coast and Florida Panhandle, where it's making landfall on Monday afternoon.
-Officials there are warning of dangerous conditions.
+Subtropical Storm Alberto is bringing soaking rains and strong wind gusts to the Gulf Coast and the Florida Panhandle, where it made landfall near Laguna Beach, Fla., on Monday afternoon.
+Officials are warning of dangerous conditions, even though Alberto's maximum winds dropped to 45 mph.

-"There is a high risk of flash flooding across the Florida Panhandle, much of Alabama and western Georgia through tonight," the National Hurricane Center said.
+"Heavy rainfall and flash flooding [are] occurring over parts of the Florida Panhandle," the National Hurricane Center said.
+Similar conditions could affect parts of Alabama and western Georgia tonight, the center said.

 Shell Point, Florida.
 Beaty Taff Drive.
 Photos by Pat Gaver. #flwx @NWSTallahassee @CharlesRoopWCTV @WCTVMike pic.twitter.com/3pGpp7RwgT— SoutheastAreaWeather (@SASWweather) May 28, 2018